freeny-afk/Project-analisys-bckplusfrnt/README.md

 This repo was used by an enthusiastic team of guys: Airat as analytics, Artemii as teamlead, Naimjonn as pentester and Artem as frontend dev.
 We appreciate, that MIT team game is laying in an open-source repo, so as our HUGE thanks only we can do is to place the [contribution link](https://www.buymeacoffee.com/skyoffice) first of all.
 This project is STILL licensed under MIT.

+## How to start?

+Just go through this link and you'll be right there, at [SkyOffice](https://sky-office.co/)

 ## Built with

 - [Phaser3](https://github.com/photonstorm/phaser) - Game engine